Loading...

 (a) 1,1 (b) 2,2 (3) 1,2 (4) 2,1

-Solution: The speed is zero where the tangent to the x-t curve becomes horizontal.
-As you can see, at three points, the tangents are horizontal.
-So, in these instants, the speed of the object is zero.
+Solution: The speed of an object is zero where the tangent to the $x-t$ curve becomes horizontal.
+As you can see, there are three points where the tangents are horizontal.
+Therefore, in these instants, the speed of the object is zero.

-Recall that the moment the speed of a moving object becomes zero, it changes direction or stops.
+Remember that when the speed of a moving object becomes zero, it either changes direction or stops.
 Thus, at the three points shown above, the object changes its direction.

 Hence, the correct answer is (b).